ChasonJiang/Facial-Data-Extractor/readme.md

 If you would like to know the technical approach used, [please see here](https://github.com/ChasonJiang/Face2Parameter).

 # Usage Guide:
 - Step 1.
-Click the "Open Image" button to select images.
+Click the "打开图片" button to select images.
 Multiple selections are supported.
 - Step 2.
-[Optional] Click the "Select Character Card Template" button to choose a template; if not selected, the default character card template will be used.
+[Optional] Click the "选择人物卡模板" button to choose a template; if not selected, the default character card template will be used.
 The extracted facial data will be directly applied to the character card template.
 - Step 3.
-Click the "Extract" button and wait for the facial data to be extracted.
+Click the "提取" button and wait for the facial data to be extracted.
 - Step 4.
 Open the generated `*_character.png` character card in the game.

 # Notes: